How to Sell Value Over Price

-You can overcome these two obstacles—fear of change and fear of being cheated—by showing your prospect WHY your product costs what it does and HOW the product will be a positive change in his life and not a negative one.
+You can overcome these two obstacles: fear of change and fear of being cheated.
+By showing your prospect WHY your product costs what it does and HOW the product will be a positive change in their life and not a negative one.
 If you can prove these two points to a prospect's satisfaction, you shouldn't have much trouble closing the sale.

 Testimonials and Reviews